isensible/pgbouncer/README.md

 docker image for pgbouncer based off of stackbrew/ubuntu:12.04

-To pull this image: docker pull mbentley/ubuntu-pgbouncer
+To build this image:

+docker build -t isensible/pgbouncer .

+To run:

-Example usage: docker run -i -t -d -p 6432:6432 --link postgres:pg mbentley/ubuntu-pgbouncer
+docker run -i -t -d -p 6432:6432 --link POSTGRES_NAME:pg isensible/pgbouncer

 This requires a link (named pg) to a postgres container or manually configured environment variables as follows: